The McKell Library

 Tuesday, Wednesday and Friday.

-The catalogue is available in computer and card file form and a microfilm reader/printer and copy machine are available.
+The catalogue is available in computer and card file form and a copy machine and microfilm reader (sorry, no printer) are available.
 Selected items (such as the illuminated manuscripts) are available by appointment only.
 Use of the library is free to members of The Ross County Historical Society; there is a $2 fee for non-members.
 Research requests by U. S. mail, E-mail or telephone are welcome.
 The cost for photocopies is 20 cents per page, plus a $2.00 service charge, for up to 10 pages.
 The service charge will be prorated for additional pages.

 All genealogical inquires should use the Ross County Genealogical Hotspot website